tipichris/YAPCache/README.md

 You might also consider flushing the cache before restarts of the webserver.
 Many log rotation scripts, for example, will restart Apache after rotating the log, so it can be useful to use a script to flush the cache immediately before the log is rotated.

+### Will you loose clicks?
+Almost certainly.
+Whilst we've taken care to try to minimise this there will be times when clicks and logs cached in APC disappear before they have been written to the database.
+APC is not really designed for holding volatile data.
+If it runs low on memory it will start pruning its cached data and that could mean clicks and logs.
+Webserver restarts will clear APC's cache, and on many systems these happen regularly when the logs are rotated.
+In deciding on suitable values for the various configuration options you will need to balance performance against the risk of loosing data.
+The longer you cache writes for, the more likely you are to loose data, and the more data you are likely to loose.

+If loosing the odd click is unacceptable to you you probably shouldn't use this plugin.

 Configuration
 -------------